JEreth/fakesensor/README.md

 **2.2.
 Access via mqtt**

-Info about MQTT: MQTT is a light-weight message protocol often used in the Internet of Things context.
+More about MQTT: MQTT is a light-weight message protocol often used in the Internet of Things context.
 A message approach always contains two components A) a message broker that receives and distributes the messages and B) one or many message clients that publish messages by sending them to the broker and read messages from the broker (by subscribing to topics).

 This application provides a broker and a client.
 However, you can also use your own broker by changing the ip in the *config.json*.
 The published messages will be printed in the console.
 Alternatively you can subscribe to the sensors with any mqtt client (e.g. mqttfx http://www.jensd.de/apps/mqttfx/).
 Therefore use the local IP *tcp://0.0.0.0:1883* and use the sensor name defined in the config.json as topic.